spencewood/fizzbuzz/README.md

 ### Guidelines

 "FizzBuzz" can be written in countless ways, with countless techniques, but in this exercise I will implement it in a style that I think is most representative of the language (of course this is highly subjective).
 For example, that means if a language is object-oriented, it will be made using classes.
 Also, just because a language supports a certain feature doesn't mean that it is right for this challenge.
-For instance, just because JavaScript is very good at asynchronous tasks doesn't mean that FizzBuzz should be implemented in an asychronous way.
-Similarly, a langauge capable of multithreaded processing will not be used in a multithreaded way.
+For instance, a langauge capable of multithreaded processing will not be used in a multithreaded way.
 Let's keep this simple.

 Here are some additional rules I came up with: